-These days, dictation equipment can be known as Dictaphone, Digital Recorder, Digital Note Taker, Voice recorder, Voice tracer and pocket memo taker.
+Dictation equipment is known by many names including Dictaphone, Digital Recorder, Digital Note Taker, Voice recorder, Voice tracer and pocket memo taker.

 The days of a mini cassette recorder to record on before passing the tape over to a secretary to type up the notes are not quite over as analogue tape recorders are still being made and used so if this is what you need then look for analogue pocket memos from Philips.